openstack-infra/system-config/doc/source/sysadmin.rst

 That should turn the system you are logged into into an etherpad server with the same configuration as that used by the OpenStack project.
-You can edit the contents of the config repo and iterate as needed.
+You can edit the contents of the system-config repo and iterate as needed.
 When you're ready to propose the change for review, you can propose the change with git-review.
 See the `Gerrit Workflow wiki article <https://wiki.openstack.org/wiki/GerritWorkflow>`_ for more information.